Hardware-SaaS · IoT · Warehouse Logistics

 WMS Integration Interface

-Eliminated the cognitive gap between digital picking lists and physical warehouse navigation by fusing the two tools into one entity.
+I eliminated the cognitive gap between digital picking lists and physical navigation by mounting the WMS scanner column directly onto the steering column — one entity, one operator action, zero context switching.

-Unified Dash: Mounted the WMS scanning module directly onto the steering column, freeing the operator's hands and eyes for active picking.
+Unified Dash: Mounted the WMS scanning module directly on the steering column — freeing both hands for picking and eliminating the tool-switching that inflated cycle times.

 <1hr Training Overhead